firstdraft/appdev-lessons/lessons/rps-rcav.md

 ```
 {: mark_lines="6"}

-And we will see the result of this computation when we refresh **http://[YOUR APP DOMAIN]/rock**.
-But if we go to view source in the browser, we won't see the Ruby code.
+And we will see the result of this computation when we refresh **/rock**.
+(Did you *save* the changes in the file before refreshing the browser?)
+But, if we right-click and "View page source" in the browser, we won't see the Ruby code.
 We only see the result `42`.

-The browser only understands HTML and has no idea of the code that allows us to make the web application dynamic.
-So rails is processing all of the embedded Ruby tags and injecting them in the document before it sends the plain HTML file to the browser.
+The browser *only* understands HTML and has no idea of the code that allows us to make the web application dynamic.
+Rails is processing all of the embedded Ruby tags and injecting them in the document before it sends the plain HTML file to the browser.

-We could also do something like
+We could also do something like:

 ```html
 <!-- app/views/game_templates/user_rock.html.erb -->